 6. Social skills

+As you can see, playtime at the park is far more than just a break for mom.
+Getting your kiddo outside provides health benefits and will help them relieve some pent-up energy.
+Plus, it will allow your child to experience so many physical and social skills they need for healthy development.
 Above all, use playtime at the park as an opportunity to bond with your baby.
-Play together, make her laugh as much as possible and make it fun.
-The other good news is she will likely get a really good nap later on!
+Play together, make her laugh as much as possible, and make it fun.
+The other good news is she will likely get a great nap later on!